Skip to main content

 --group system:masters \

-This needs to be run in order to grant access to the cluster.
+Run this command to grant access to the cluster.

 aws eks update-kubeconfig --name ${CLUSTER_NAME} --region ${REGION}> --role-arn arn:aws:iam::${ACCOUNT_ID}:role/developer.assume-access.role